Laker Turf Stadium kick-off ceremony

 How does Co-op work?

 The secret to success in Co-op is to schedule the program as early as possible.
-If you begin at SUNY Oswego as a freshman, you could start your work term as early as the second semester of your sophomore year.
+If you begin at SUNY Oswego as a freshman, you could start your work term as early as the second semester (summer to fall or spring to summer) entering your junior or senior year.
 If you are a transfer student, you can begin after completing at least one academic semester in your major.

 If you are interested in participating in Co-op, you need to meet with your academic advisor and obtain a release form from him/her once you are academically ready.
 Then, you will complete and pass a mandatory course that prepares you to succeed in Co-op.
 The Co-op job hunting process starts upon the completion of the mandatory course, and when that position is secured, you are all ready to go!